PureStorage-OpenConnect/px-gitops/scripts/asyncDR/readme.md

 		kubectl get storageclusters --all-namespaces -o jsonpath='{.items[*].spec.secretsProvider}{"\n"}'

 6. **Network Connectivity:** Ports 9001 and 9010 on the destination cluster should be reachable by the source cluster.
 7. **Default Storage Class**: Make sure you have configured only one default storage class.
 Having multiple default storage classes will cause PVC migrations to fail.
+To verify you have only one default class configured run the following command.
+You should only see one default class in the list:

+		kubectl get sc --kubeconfig=<Enter Path Of your Source Clusters Kubeconfig File>

+		kubectl get sc --kubeconfig=<Enter Path Of your Destination Clusters Kubeconfig File>

+Clone the current repository using  `git clone https://github.com/PureStorage-OpenConnect/px-gitops.git`.

 ## Steps:
 ### 1. Update the 'config-vars' file: